zhafran-bvt/testrail_reporter/readme.md

 - Streaming renderer keeps memory stable by writing run data to NDJSON and only snapshotting a few preview cards for tests
 - Download button saves the rendered HTML directly (attachments are already inlined for offline use)
 - Robust API handling (pagination, mixed payload shapes)
+- **Dashboard view** for monitoring test plans and runs with real-time statistics, filtering, and visual indicators

 ## Requirements
 - Python 3.9+